ese3500/final-project-jessi_winston/README.md

 ## Final Project Proposal

 ### 1. Abstract
 This project enables users to manipulate a robotic arm through intuitive hand movements.
 By leveraging sensors embedded within a wearable glove, the system captures and interprets gestures, translating them into precise mechanical responses.
-The goal is to create a seamless interface that feels like an extension of the user’s body, fostering a natural and immersive interaction with the robot arm.
+The goal is to create a seamless interface that feels like an extension of the user’s body, fostering a natural interaction with the robot arm.

 ### 2. Motivation